 In order to create a successful team in PES Club Manager, which is more important?
 Developing your players or team strategy?

 Having well-developed players is MUCH MORE important than strategy.
 I’m absolutely positive about this.
-If you think otherwise, you have totally the wrong mindset.

 It doesn’t matter if you are well-versed on football tactics, and you know the exact strategy to counter every formation or playstyle in football.
 Its not going to matter!
 If your players are weak, strong opponents will pressure them in ways that you cannot execute your strategy.